philipjc/old_philipjc/_posts/2015-10-22-starting-webpack.markdown

   port: 4000,
   colors: true,
   historyApiFallback: true,
-  hot: true,
-  inline: true,
-  progress: true
+  inline: true
 },

 {% endhighlight %}

-Here is the Dev server that is very useful.
+Here is the Dev server.
 This is a small [Node] server using [Express] framework.
 It uses the [Webpack] middleware to serve the [Webpack] bundles.
+Webpack-dev-server runs in-memory, it automatically refreshes content in the browser while you develop the application.

+- port: choose a port to run on, default is 4000.
+- colors: Will add some coloring to your terminal output.
+- HTML5 History API fallback.
+Allowing the HTML5 history routes to work.
+- inline: This embeds the webpack-dev-server runtime into the bundle allowing Hot Module Replacement to work more easily, this will be great in the future.

+There are many more configuration options available, but I am trying to keep this intro short and quickly setup a simple development environment.

 {% highlight js%}